 This is really important, because you’ll want to adjust and refine the agreed lead value each month to ensure you’re tracking at the right figure.
 Over time as you get it more accurate, you’ll both know that the numbers are right and SEO is definitely working.

-Once you’re in a position of having a client see that they’re putting $1 in and they’re getting $3 out – they’ll just keep throwing money at you month after month, and they won’t give a shit about rankings.
+Once you’re in a position of having a client see that they’re putting $1 in and they’re getting $3 out – they’ll just keep throwing money at you month after month, and they won’t care about rankings.

 Got something to say?